 Probation is a privilege–not a right.
 If you are a first-time offender, this does not mean you will automatically receive probation.
 If placed on probation, the usual conditions include: (1) reporting regularly to your probation officer, (2) notifying and receiving permission from your probation officer before changing your address, changing your job or leaving the county, and (3) leading a law-abiding life and not committing any other crimes.
 If you violate any of these probation conditions, or any special conditions required by the judge, the judge may sentence you to prison.
 If the violation of probation is a crime committed by you while on probation, the judge can revoke your probation without waiting until you are convicted of the new charge.
 A probation violation hearing will be held by a judge without a jury.

 If you are convicted and want to appeal your case, you must do so within 30 days after sentencing.
 You usually have no right to an appeal from a plea of guilty or nolo contendere.
 An appeal will only help you if the judge did not follow the law, or if you were prevented from properly exercising all your rights.
-You or your lawyer must tell the Appeal Court exactly how the judge didn’t follow the law or what rights you were denied before it will reverse a conviction.
+You or your lawyer must tell the Appellate Court exactly how the judge didn’t follow the law or what rights you were denied before it will reverse a conviction.
 If your case is appealed, the judge may allow your release on bail until a final decision is reached if he believes you will reappear in court, but you do not have an automatic right to bail when appealing.
 If you wish to appeal your case, you should discuss this matter with your lawyer as soon as possible.